-Unfortunately, considering the large gap between our living wage and the minimum wage in Region 1, it is unrealistic to expect the minimum wage to be increased to the living wage level anytime soon.
-To raise wages for workers to the living wage voluntarily will require a concerted effort of the entire supply chain of factories, brands, social compliance companies, local trade unions, and government to figure out the best measures that fit with the specific conditions of each industry and region.
+Considering the large gap between family income based on the minimum wage and our living income for Region 4, it is unrealistic to expect the minimum wage to be increased to the living wage level anytime soon - but at the same time, there is no reason why the minimum wage gap to living wage could not be closed by raising it more quickly over time than inflation.
+Also, it would be possible to raise the income of farmers toward a living income level more quickly in export-oriented industries through a concerted effort of international brands and buyers, social compliance companies, and the government to figure out the best measures that fit with the specific conditions of product sectors.